danbev/learning-rust/README.md

 1. [Pinning](#pin)

 ### Startup
-In [main.rs](./startup/src/main.rs) is used in this section to walkthrough the startup of a Rust program.
+[main.rs](./startup/src/main.rs) is used in this section to walkthrough the startup of a Rust program.

-The main function that we write is not the entry of a rust program which can be seen by inspecting the `start address` using objdump:
+The main function that we write is not the entry point of a rust program which can be seen by inspecting the `start address` using objdump:
 ```console
 $ objdump -f ./target/debug/startup